juji-io/docs/docs/faq.md

 <a name="!dont-see-results"></a>
 ### I don't see results of my chat

-: Only the participation in a released(deployed) chat will show up in the results page.
+: Only the participation in a released (deployed) chat will show up in the results page.
 Participation in a preview chat will not be stored as results.
 For Web deployment, test mode is another option for testing.
-Comparing with testing on the `Preview` page, the participation on the test mode link can be viewed on the `Results` page.
+Compared with testing on the `Preview` page, the participation on the test mode link can be viewed on the `Results` page.

 <a name="!download-results"></a>